squidgroup/squidSim_vignette/docs/02-sim_pop.md

 \end{bmatrix}
 $$

- We will use this notation in the vignette, as it is a bit more compact, relates most easily the structure of the `simulate_population()` function, and can incorporate the flexibility needed for the different model structures.
+ We will use this notation throughout the vignette, as it is a bit more compact, relates most easily the structure of the `simulate_population()` function, and can incorporate the flexibility needed for the different model structures.

-If we want to simulate from this model, we can assume that these predictor variables are multivariate normally distributed, with given means ($\mu$) and a covariance structure ($\Sigma_x$), and the residuals are normally distributed with a given variance ($\sigma^2_\epsilon$)
+We assume that these predictor variables are multivariate normally distributed, with given means ($\mu$) and a covariance structure ($\Sigma_x$), and the residuals are normally distributed with a given variance ($\sigma^2_\epsilon$)
 $$
 \boldsymbol{x}_i \sim \mathcal{N}(\boldsymbol{\mu}_x, \Sigma_x)
 $$